 What to Look For When Cats Meet

 When it comes to relationships between cats, they can go three ways.
 Your cats can either become friends, foes, or they decide they’re content to share a space.
-Here’s what each of those behaviours looks like:
+Here’s what each of those behaviors looks like:

 This is the most obvious behavior.
 If your cats are enemies, they will be hissing and spitting at each other at best, and fighting at worst.
 Look out for your cats getting agitated, starting with putting their ears back and growling.
 If their pupils dilate, and they start hunkering down then the cat is feeling very threatened and is likely to attack.